All for Women Healthcare

 A pessary provides an effective nonsurgical alternative for treatment of pelvic organ prolapse.
-Drs.
-Teresa and Jenny Tam of All for Women Healthcare in Chicago and Skokie, Illinois, offer a complete array of care options for women who use pessaries, including evaluation, fitting, and pessary care to make using a pessary as simple and effective as possible.
+Dr. Teresa Tam of All for Women Healthcare in Chicago and Skokie, Illinois, offer a complete array of care options for women who use pessaries, including evaluation, fitting, and pessary care to make using a pessary as simple and effective as possible.

 In fact, Dr. Tam, quite literally, wrote the book on vaginal pessaries.
 Her expertise has helped many women find relief.
 The textbook "Vaginal Pessaries" was edited by Dr. Tam and her long-time colleague, Mr. Matthew Davies, MD, and published in 2020.
 (CDC Press)